GDQuest/website/content/krita/game-art-quest/index.md

   src="/img/page/game-art-quest/i-am-nathan.jpg"
   alt="Nathan's picture" >}}

-I’m Nathan Lovato, a game designer.
+I’m Nathan, a game designer.
 I run [GDQuest](//youtube.com/c/gdquest), a Youtube channel dedicated to game art and game design.
 Every week, I release a new tutorial.
 I have released more than 200 videos already!
 You can find most of them in the tutorial section.